siddharth270/Fitness_DBMS/README.md

 ### Install Dependencies
-- Create a virtual environment and use the belo command to download the dependencies.
+- Create a virtual environment and use the below command to download the dependencies.

 ```
 python3 -m venv env